For the latest model year, Acura gave the MDX a new infotainment system compatible with Android Auto and Apple CarPlay, and additional paint colors.

-Precious little has changed in terms of the crossover's basic shape, but revised details, such as smaller fender flares and fluid character lines, make for a fresh and attractive appearance.
-LED jewel array headlamps lend a futuristic air to the front end, and a tastefully understated rendition of Acura's "beak" grille provides a finishing touch.
+Precious little has changed in terms of the MDX's basic shape, but revised details, such as smaller fender flares and fluid character lines, make for a fresh and attractive appearance.
+LED jewel array headlamps lend a futuristic air to the front end.

 Further increasing the MDX's technology quotient is the available AcuraLink connectivity system, which includes real-time traffic and weather updates and a concierge serve that can make restaurant reservations.
 Also part of the setup are cloud-based apps such as Aha radio, which can play streaming internet radio stations and podcasts as well as read aloud content from Facebook, Twitter, audiobooks and news reports.